Wereldjimmy/JvanderWereld/book/MSc/Structural/04_FEA_Wall.md

 For the course Computational Modelling of Structures (CIEM5210-1) I was tasked to investigate the in-plane behaviour of an unreinforced masonry wall using Finite Element Analysis (FEA).
 The study focused on a squat masonry wall (COMP-4) subjected to a horizontal loading and compared the numerical results to analytical and experimental results.
 This analysis was done to simulate the response of masonry to seismic loading.

 **Analysis Method**\
 A finite element model was made first in DIANA, which can be seen in the figure below.
-Two models are made, on for smeared cracking (left) and one for discrete cracking (right).
+Two models are made, one for smeared cracking (left) and one for discrete cracking (right).
 The elements of the wall are quadratic plane-stress sheet elements, meaning that each wall element has eight nodes and a 2x2 integration is used.
 Each wall node then has two degrees of freedom, $u_x$ and $u_y$.

 ```{figure} ../../figures/MSc/CIEM5210-1_Models.png
 ---